Trinity Hill Gimblett Gravels, `125 Gimblett` Gimblett Gravels Chardonnay

 Producer

+Trinity Hill is synonymous with quality and consistency, making wines emblematic of Hawkes Bay.
 Winemaker Warren Gibson has worked at Trinity Hill since 1997.
-Alongside his winemaking expertise, Warren also manages Trinity Hill’s 80 hectares of vineyards across Hawkes Bay and the Gimblett Gravels.
-He is well versed in these areas and this knowledge is reflected in his wines.
+In addition to his winemaking expertise, Warren also manages Trinity Hill’s 80 hectares of vineyards across Hawkes Bay and the Gimblett Gravels.
+His encyclopaedic knowledge of the region and its vineyards is reflected in the quality of the wines.
 Warren and his team show the best of what Hawkes Bay and the Gimblett Gravels can produce.
-These are wines defined by elegance, balance, drinkability and flavour precision, making them a joy to drink.
+These wines are defined by elegance, balance, drinkability, and flavour precision, making them a joy to drink.

 Vineyards